How To Get Rid Of Fleas On Puppies

-To get you started on finding the right treatment, The Dodo spoke with Dr. Hanie Elfenbein, a veterinarian and part-time surgeon for the Humane Educational Society in Tennessee, to get her take on how to get rid of fleas on puppies — for good!
+The Dodo spoke with Dr. Hanie Elfenbein, a veterinarian and part-time surgeon for the Humane Educational Society in Tennessee, and Dr. Lucas White, a veterinarian at Sunset Veterinary Clinic in Oklahoma, to find out how to get rid of fleas on puppies — for good!

-Flea treatments are obviously important for dogs, but for puppies — it can mean life or death.
+While flea treatments are obviously important for adult dogs — they can mean life or death for puppies.
 “Fleas are more than just annoying,” Dr. Elfenbein told The Dodo.
 “They can be dangerous to puppies.”

 This might sound scary, but the truth is that fleas and ticks are like the vampires of the pet world: They feed on blood.
 And since puppies are small, they really don’t have much to spare.
 “Puppies can’t afford to lose blood and easily become anemic due to fleas,” Dr. Elfenbein said.

 “Severe infestations can lead to severe anemia as the fleas feed on the puppy's blood,” Dr. White told The Dodo.
 “A few fleas are not likely to cause a problem other than itchiness and skin irritation, but a lot of fleas can severely deplete a puppy's supply of red blood cells and make them very sick.
 If left untreated, death is a possibility.”

 Fleas can also carry tapeworms, which can steal nutrients from a puppy and cause blockages in the stomach of an infected puppy.
 These can be fatal if not treated.

 Additionally, tapeworms can sometimes cause gastrointestinal symptoms, such as: